jaypeelaurence/creativeGlu_n8n/README.md

   - Review Workflow

-    Time based workflow that runs everyday at 8am. it compiles the emails from yesterday to the database. and selects the top 5 emails based from criterias.
+    Time based workflow that runs everyday at 8am. it compiles the emails from yesterday to the database.
+    AI Agent selects and summarize the top 5 emails based from criterias.
     Sends email and slack notification for summary.